zero01101/openOutpaint/README.md

   - select an inpainting checkpoint/model - ([runwayml/stable-diffusion-inpainting](https://huggingface.co/runwayml/stable-diffusion-inpainting) [3e16efc8] is recommended)
   - set your `Inpainting conditioning mask strength` to `1`
   - disable the `Apply color correction to img2img results to match original colors.` option (the last 2 options are found under the stable diffusion category in the settings tab by default unless you've already moved it to your quicksettings list, and if so, you know where to set them already)
- 6. open your locally-hosted web server, possibly appending `index.html` if it doesn't automatically serve that
+ 6. open your locally-hosted web server at http://127.0.0.1:3456 (or wherever, i'm not your boss)
  7. update the host field if necessary to point at your stable diffusion API address, change my stupid prompts with whatever you want, click somewhere in the canvas, and wait
  8. once an image appears*, click the `<` and `>` buttons at the bottom-left corner of the image to cycle through the others in the batch if you requested multiple (it defaults to 2 batch size, 2 batch count) - click `y` to choose one you like, or `n` to cancel that image generation batch outright and possibly try again
  9. now that you've got a starter, click somewhere near it to outpaint - try and include as much of the "context" as possible in the reticle for the best result convergence